platformer/typst-homework-template/hw-template.typ

 //     Defaults to "{supplement} {problem number}".
 //   supplement: Content to precede the problem number.
 //     Defaults to "Problem".
-//   page-break: Pagebreak strategy.
+//   break-strategy: Pagebreak strategy.
 Ignored for first problem.
 //     "break":     insert pagebreak before problem
 //     "no-break":  place problem directly after preceding content
 //     "fit":       pagebreak only if problem cannot fit on the page